truongcaoxuan/aws_restart/Lab180-VPC/README.md

 ## Task 6: Create a NAT Gateway

-## Launch an Instance in the Private Subnet
+## Task 7: Launch an Instance in the Private Subnet

-## Launch an Instance in the Private Subnet
+## Task 8: Launch an Instance in the Private Subnet
 User Data (Under  Advanced Details): Paste this script:
 ```
 #!/bin/bash